These Minted Mushy Peas are the perfect side dish to your fish & chip supper. Green, fresh and zingy, they are free from the top 14 allergens!

 Now, traditionally mushy peas are made with marrowfat peas, which are then soaked overnight in water with some baking soda (AKA bicarbonate of soda), then thoroughly rinsed and boiled for around 30 minutes until soft.

-This sounded like a lot of work to me!
-So I swapped the marrowfat peas for frozen garden peas and the end result was so flavoursome and so quick & easy I think any traditionalists may forgive me!
+So I swapped the marrowfat peas for frozen garden peas and the result was so flavoursome and so quick & easy that I think any traditionalists may forgive me!

 The peas are mixed with softened onion and garlic, some freshly chopped mint leaves, then crushed with a potato masher and finished off with a squeeze of fresh lemon juice to really bring out that minty flavour.